Madagascar 3: Europe's Most Wanted

 Disruption

-In Monte Carlo, their chaotic casino chase attracts Captain Chantel DuBois, a ruthless animal control officer who becomes obsessed with capturing Alex as a trophy.
+The crew crashes into Monte Carlo casino while trying to reach the penguins, triggering a chaotic chase with Captain Chantel DuBois, a relentless animal control officer who becomes obsessed with capturing Alex.

 Resistance